raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 sudo rpiboot
 ```

-Now plug the host machine into the Compute Module IO board USB slave port (J15) and power on the CMIO board.
+Now plug the host machine into the Compute Module IO board USB slave port (J15) and power the CMIO board on.
 The `rpiboot` tool will discover the Compute Module and send boot code to allow access to the eMMC.

 ## Writing to the eMMC - Cygwin